 Redshift is a powerful GPU-accelerated renderer, built to meet the specific demands of contemporary high-end production rendering.
 In other words, Redshift is tailored to support creative individuals and studios of every size.
 In fact, Redshift offers a suite of powerful features and integrates with industry-standard CG applications.
 Over the past few years, more and more designers are using Redshift for rendering and dramatically speeding up their render times thanks to this renderer.

 However, 3D designers often encounter some problems related to computer performance during rendering.
 Lacking the Vram of the GPU card when rendering a big and complex scene is a case in point.
 This sometimes prevents them from taking full advantage of this powerful rendering engine.
-For today’s article, let’s find out some solutions to this dilemma with iRender!
+For today’s article, let’s find out some solutions to this “Out-of-VRAM” with iRender!

 In certain rare cases, Redshift might produce these kinds of messages and abort rendering: